 Early signs of oxygen deprivation include:

 - Changes in heart rate.

 - Decreased circulation in the hands or feet.

 - Fainting, seeing spots, or being unable to think clearly.

 - Inability to follow directions or complete complex tasks.

-Oxygen deprivation is always a medical emergency demanding prompt attention.
-If you suspect someone is suffering from oxygen deprivation, call 911 immediately.
+from oxygen deprivation, call 911 immediately.
 Rapid intervention can be life-saving, and may reduce the risk of serious, lifelong brain damage.